Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Variables]-configure_connectivity_resources.md

 The SKU value will automatically determine whether the ExpressRoute Gateway and dependant resources (e.g. Public IP) will be deployed across zones or not.

-> **NOTE**: Take care to ensure you specify a SKU supported by the location specified in the hub network configuration.
+> **NOTE:** Take care to ensure you specify a SKU supported by the location specified in the hub network configuration.
 > For example, locations without support for Availability Zones do not support SKUs for zonal gateways.

 ###### `settings.hub_networks[].config.subnets[].virtual_network_gateway.config.gateway_sku_vpn`